 - provide cash transfers to give people the independence to purchase what they specifically need

-- provide electronic food vouchers for people to buy groceries and other necessities, in partnership with supermarket chains
+- provide electronic food vouchers for people to buy groceries in partnership with supermarket chains

 - support local government to improve the employability of internally displaced and conflict-affected people

-We work to ensure displaced people and those affected by war have access to water, shelter and sanitation.
-In 2022, some 132,984 individuals benefited from improved access to sanitation at shelters in hard-to-reach areas and newly accessible territories.
-Nearly 150,000 people were assisted with small to medium repairs of houses damaged by attacks, as well as at transit sites and collective centres for displaced people.
+We work to ensure displaced people and those affected by war have access to shelter, water, hygiene and sanitation.
+In 2022, some 132,984 individuals benefited from improved access to sanitation at shelters in the areas of restricted access and in newly accessible territories.
+Nearly 150,000 people were assisted with small to medium repairs of houses damaged by attacks, as well as assistance at transit sites and collective centres for displaced people.

 - improve access to water for communities close to the frontline

-- work with health and government actors to improve water, sanitation and hygiene (WASH) facilities and infrastructure
+- work with health and government actors to improve water, sanitation and hygiene facilities and infrastructure

-- provide hygiene kits to people living in hard-to-reach areas close to the frontline
+- provide hygiene and emergency shelter kits to people living in remote areas close to the frontline

-- support with small to medium repairs of houses damaged by attacks
+- support with small to medium repairs of damaged houses

-NRC strives to ensure that all displacement-affected children and youth enjoy quality, safe and inclusive learning opportunities relevant to their psychosocial, emotional, and cognitive development and needs.
+NRC strives to ensure that all displacement-affected children and youth enjoy quality, safe and inclusive learning opportunities relevant to their psychosocial, emotional and cognitive development and needs.
 Education offers a safe space to begin the recovery process in a predictable, secure environment where children and youth can make friends, play, relax and begin learning again.
-In Ukraine, the implementation of the program is just starting, but we are working to ensure that the children could receive the help they need as soon as possible.

 - Norwegian Ministry of Foreign Affairs (NMFA)